How to Grow… Fruit Trees

 Who doesn’t enjoy the taste of a freshly picked apple or juicy plum taken straight from the branch?
-The addition of an ornamental fruit tree in your garden not only promises a delicious harvest, but a riot of colour too when the trees are laden with beautiful blossom in spring.
+The addition of an ornamental fruit tree in your garden not only promises a delicious harvest but a riot of colour when the trees are laden with beautiful blossom in spring.

-Our wonderful Aussie climate is well equipped for growing these sunshine-loving trees, and they don’t require as much space as you might think, particularly as they grow upwards rather than spreading out, making fruit trees an ideal addition to small gardens whilst working beautifully to divide up a large outdoor space too.
-Extending beyond the veggie patch, fruit trees provide a good source of shade, privacy and create a focal point in the garden, in addition to providing sweet fruits to eat.
+Our wonderful Aussie climate is well equipped for growing these sunshine-loving trees, and they don’t require as much space as you might think, particularly as they grow upwards rather than spreading out, making fruit trees an ideal addition to small gardens whilst working beautifully to divide a large outdoor space too.
+Extending beyond the veggie patch, fruit trees provide a good source of shade and privacy and create a focal point in the garden in addition to providing sweet fruits to eat.

 As they are best planted in winter, we’ve concentrated on growing deciduous fruit trees for part one of our ‘How to Grow’ series, which includes the likes of nectarine, fig, apricot, peach, plum, apple and pear trees that fruit in summer and lie dormant in winter.
 Some fruit trees, such as peach, apricot and nectarine, are self-fertile, so they fruit even if planted alone.
 However, fruit trees such as apple, pear, plum and cherry require a cross-pollinator to bear fruit, so more than one tree needs to be planted.

 Before you make any purchases it’s important to prepare your yard for the new arrivals.
-Fruit trees need to be planted in a sunny spot that receives at least six hours of sunlight per day year-round, with enough room to grow in – space them away from other plants and surfaces – and well-drained soil.
-Dig a hole larger than you need to help the roots spread out.
-It’s also beneficial to add some organic material, such as compost, to the soil before planting.
+Fruit trees need to be planted in a sunny spot that receives at least six hours of sunlight per day year-round, with enough room to grow in – space them away from other plants and surfaces, and well-drained soil.
+Dig a hole larger than you need to help the roots spread out when planting.
+It’s also beneficial to add some organic material, such as compost, to the soil beforehand.